JAForbes/blog/posts/how-i-use-mithril.md

 But streams are undirectional and clearly state their dependencies and flow.
 They are the perfect tool for sending data through multiple levels of components in your application.

 Below is an example of a Sidebar.
-It's animates on the x axis, and its position will affect the content pane to its right.
+It animates on the x axis, and its position will affect the content pane to its right.
 We've got a `SidebarManager` that sets up the streams and passes it to the sub components `Sidebar` and `ContentPane`.